OctopusDeploy/docs/src/pages/integrations/splunk/log-to-a-splunk-event-collector.md

 layout: src/layouts/Default.astro
 pubDate: 2016-05-11
 title: 'Log to a Splunk Event Collector'
+description: >-
-description: 'A step template that logs a given message to the Splunk [Event Collector](http://dev.splunk.com/view/event-collector/SP-CAAAE6M) along with related Octopus Deploy variables.'
+A step template that logs a given message to the Splunk [Event Collector](http://dev.splunk.com/view/event-collector/SP-CAAAE6M) along with related Octopus Deploy variables.
 navMenu: false
 # Set to true when launched
 navSitemap: false